mikexl/DataScienceWonderLand/Paper/SQL.md

 ### Oracle
 Oracle is everywhere if you work in a big company.
 Few things I like about Oracle are:
-1. Open Source support, my first django app was buit with cx\_Oracle
+1. Open Source support, indeed my first django app was buit with cx\_Oracle
 2. APEX nice and simple web app
 3. SQL Developer
 4. SQL+ well, like it